How to make your money go further in France

 TIP: Take public transport instead.
 It’s usually very good even in smaller cities in France.
 Many have invested in tramways with cities like Nice taking the tram through the main tourist areas.
 And public transport is very cheap.
 In PACA (Provence-Alpes-Cote d’Azur) the bus fares are €1 euro to go anywhere though it’s a bit more expensive (€1.50) from Antibes to Nice airport for instance.

 TIP No. 2: If you’re staying in town, consider buying a City Pass, available in all major cities like.
 The 24-, 36- or 48- hour pass gives you free entrance to most of the museums, except the private ones, discounts on bus tours and le petit train tours and free public transport.

 You also should try to avoid taking taxis if at all possible.

 Visiting Museums and Attractions

-TIP: The City Pass mentioned above is a god-send if you’re a culture vulture taking in lots of attractions and museums.
+TIP: The City Pass mentioned above is a god-send if you’re taking in lots of attractions and museums.

 Tip No. 2: Check opening times for whichever museum you’re interested in.
 Note that many of them have free opening on the 1st Sunday of the month, and some evenings.

 With all this money saved, splash out on something you’ve always wanted.
-Perhaps a superb meal, or that luxury item of clothing (but even here, remember the annual government-controlled sales, and check out the budget shopping.)
+Perhaps a superb meal, or that luxury item of clothing (and remember the annual government-controlled sales, and check out the budget shopping.)